Kintyre/ksconf/docs/source/dyn/cli.rst

     This can be helpful when pushing complex props & transforms to an instance where you only have UI access and can't directly publish an app.

-    WARNING:  This command is indented for manual admin workflows.
-It's quite possible that shell escaping bugs exist that may allow full shell access if you put this into an automated workflow.
-    Evaluate the risks, review the code, and run as a least-privilege user, and be responsible.

-    For now the assumption is that 'curl' command will be used.
-(Patches to support the Power Shell Invoke-WebRequest cmdlet would be greatly welcomed!)

-    ksconf rest-export --output=apply_props.sh etc/app/Splunk_TA_aws/local/props.conf

     positional arguments:
       CONF                  Configuration file(s) to export settings from.